Ironraptor3/mkdocs_template/README.md

 An advantage of having a local copy is that you can choose however you like to view it.

 To get a new theme, e.g. mkdocs-material (Browse around for others, if you want).
-Here is a great [video about mkdcos-material](https://youtu.be/Q-YA_dA8C20)
+Here is a great [video about mkdcos-material](https://youtu.be/Q-YA_dA8C20).
+In your trusty command prompt:
 - Prepare your Python

 - `pip install mkdocs-material`

+Then:

-- Edit the `custom.yml` file:
+- Edit the `custom.yml` file in your wiki:

   - ```yml
     theme: